lymeo/apollon/documentation/index.md

  ### The /other folder

  This folder is meant for specific files and avoids leaving at the root of the project

- ### The /dao folder

- > This folder is an extra folder to explain the possibility of adding them but is not essential to apollon

- You can create folders anywhere in the structure.
-And like the dao folder you can use them to keep your structure neet.